NBISweden/Rcourse/vt17/exercise/Dataframes.md

-This means that the syntax to extract to exact specific value from a data structure stored in a list can be daunting, examplified by extracting the second column of the data fram stored at position 4 in the list u.2.
+This means that the syntax to extract to exact specific value from a data structure stored in a list can be daunting, examplified by extracting the second column of the data frame stored at position 4 in the list u.2.

     u.2[[4]][,2]

     [1]  91  92  93  94  95  96  97  98  99 100

-## Exercise: Working with lists<a id="orgheadline6"></a>
+## Exercise: Working with lists

 1. Create a list containing 1 character vector, a numeric vector, a character matrix.